-Generally, the things we do on a regular basis define us and determine if our lives are full of meaning and fulfillment.
-Ironically, often this category gets pushed to the side and we give priority to the errands and distractions which come up each day.
+Generally, the things we do on a regular basis define us and determine how meaningful and fulfilling our lives will be.
+Ironically, often this category gets pushed to the side and we give priority to new tasks and distractions which come up each day.

-At the beginning of each day, read over this checklist, preferably out loud, to help you get into the right mindset for the day.
+At the beginning of each day, read over the checklist, preferably out loud, to help you get into the right mindset for the day.
+If you find it useful, you can use Google Keep or Evernote to program recurring daily reminders.

 Between us and ourselves: